 Barbados Paddle Board Adventures

-The five of us walked into the beach bar after pulling our stand-up paddleboards (SUPs) above the waterline and digging face masks out of our dry bags.
+The five of us walked into the beach bar after pulling our paddleboards above the waterline and digging face masks out of our dry bags.
 “Wow, we watched you come in,” said a man at the waterside table.
 “We’ve mostly just seen people falling in all day.
 You are impressive!”
-I was secretly … Continue reading Barbados Paddle Board Adventures
+I was secretly pleased, because … Continue reading Barbados Paddle Board Adventures

 Home After a Year— or After a Month?